-Comprehensive cyber risk management aligns the impact of cyber events to your unique financial exposure so you can effectively secure the balance sheet and optimize investments based on high priority risks.
+Cyber risk economics aligns the impact of cyber events to your financial exposure so you can effectively manage your balance sheet and optimize your investments.

-Understanding cyber risk suffers from complexity due to its technical and constantly changing nature
+Understanding cyber risk is complex due to its technical and constantly changing nature

-As a CFO, you need visibility into the impact of a cyber event and tie it to the financial statements
+As a CFO, you need visibility into the impact of a cyber event on your financial exposure.